check ice rink availability

 What are renewal rights?

-Renewal rights exist when a group has a booking of 10 dates at one arena for the same time period on the same day of the week.
-(Example: at least 10 bookings at one arena, Wednesday evenings from 6:30 – 7:30 p.m.)
+Renewal rights exist when a group has a booking of 10 dates at one arena for the same time period on the same day of the week in consecutive weeks (Example: at least 10 bookings at one arena, Wednesday evenings from 6:30 – 7:30 p.m. in consecutive weeks).
 Renewal bookings are based on your organization’s historical use at each individual arena on a session to session basis (Fall renews to Fall, Winter renews to Winter).

-If you delete several dates from your renewal permit, or during the course of your rental that drop you below 10 bookings, you may risk losing your renewal.
+If you delete dates from your renewal permit during or for the season resulting in less than 10 bookings or resulting in your bookings becoming non-consecutive, you may risk losing your renewal rights.
 It takes 2 years to establish a renewal and 2 years to lose a renewal.
 This practice allows established renewal groups some flexibility as unforeseen circumstances may arise.
 If a group falls below the 10 booking minimum for 2 years in a row; the renewal is lost.

 New renewals are groups that have qualified for renewal status for the first time.
 These groups are offered a renewal if there are no operational or historical booking conflicts.
 Established renewals are groups who have booked a minimum of 2 years in a row.
 If your booking is considered a renewal, you will automatically receive a renewal permit the following session.
 You will not have to apply for the space, and you will be given the option to cancel the renewal permit without charge.